radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 The following steps assume your backend database table has a primary key defined and contains a timestamp column.
 The timestamp column name is required for configuring the connector.
 The timestamp column database types supported are described in the [Database Connectors](#database-connectors) section.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – this connector type does not detect delete operations.
-If you need to detect delete operations from the database, you should choose a different connector type.**
+>this connector type does not detect delete operations.
+If you need to detect delete operations from the database, you should choose a different connector type.

 1. From the Main Control Panel > Directory Namespace Tab, select the configured persistent cache branch below the Cache node.